Jimmer Fredette: Playing style and personality

 An unusual set of Fredette fans resided in the Mount McGregor Correctional Facility, a medium-security prison, where he and his older brother played games with the inmates.
 Fredette credits these experiences as helping with his focus in rough situations.
 The prison closed in 2014.

 Upon entering the NBA, Fredette struggled to find his game, with Yahoo Sports' Michael Lee noting that Fredette's inability to adjust from being a scorer to more of a role player could ultimately usher an end to his career.

-After signing with the CBA's Shanghai Sharks, Fredette has become a dominant player in the Chinese Basketball League, leading his team to the playoffs in 3 of his 4 years there.
-He has also acquired the fan nickname "Jimo Dashen," which translates to "The Lonely Master" or "The Lonely God" in Chinese.
+After signing with the CBA's Shanghai Sharks, Fredette became a dominant player in the Chinese Basketball League, leading his team to the playoffs in 3 of his 4 years there.
+He also acquired the fan nickname "Jimo Dashen", which translates to "The Lonely Master" or "The Lonely God" in Chinese.
 Fredette commented on this during an interview: "It's not necessarily the same sense that you think about being lonely.
 In America, you just think you are by yourself and depressed and that type of stuff.
 But in this way, it more means that you're on top, and nobody is around you."

-Fredette has become a leader on his team, although, particularly early in his CBA career, his primary form of communication with his teammates was via an interpreter.
+Fredette became a leader on his team, although, particularly early in his CBA career, his primary form of communication with his teammates was via an interpreter.

 Personal life

-On August 26, 2011, Fredette announced his engagement to BYU cheerleader Whitney Wonnacott on Twitter.
-They were married on June 1, 2012, in the Denver LDS Temple.
-During the 2017 CBA playoffs, he missed his team's first playoff game because he traveled home to Denver, Colorado, to be with his wife during the birth of their first child, a daughter named Wesley.
-Upon his return, he scored 39 points in overtime to give his team the win.
-While exiting the court he waved to the camera and told his wife and child he was bringing them home a championship.
-During his return to the NBA with Phoenix, his wife gave birth to his second child, a son named Taft, on March 28, 2019.
+Fredette is married to Whitney Wonnacott and the couple has three children.
+Fredette met his wife while at BYU where she was a cheerleader, and the two were married in 2012 in the Denver Colorado Temple.
+During the 2017 CBA playoffs, Fredette missed his team's first playoff game because he traveled home to Denver to be with his wife during the birth of their first child.